dapierce/dapierce.github.io/content/blog/2024-06-26-retro-emulation-done-easy.md

 So now that I'm done gushing about Batocera, I found one more way to take the experience further: using a higher powered PC to play on.
 The old Pi 3 is good at the older stuff, but for some arcade games, Dreamcast games, PS2 and Gamecube, I needed more power.

+{% image "images/2024-06-26-retro-emu-shenmue.png", "A screenshot from Shenmue (Dreamcast) with scanline filter" %}

 But not *that* much power.

 That's where online auctions come in.
 It turns out there are thousands of old, under-utilized mini PCs that will fit neatly next to your other consoles and television, and cost under $100 that are pleanty powerful enough to run your favorite 3D retro games.